josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌀_when_system_behaviour_stops_making_sense_cognitive_dissonance_in_drift.md

 ---

 ## 🏮 Footer
-**When System Behaviour Stops Making Sense: Cognitive Dissonance in Drift** is part of Polaris’ Democratic Drift Phenomenology cluster.
+*🌀 When System Behaviour Stops Making Sense: Cognitive Dissonance in Drift* is part of Polaris’ Democratic Drift Phenomenology cluster.
 It validates the uncanny recognition that institutions are no longer behaving rationally, and reframes that recognition as a form of structural intelligence rather than personal anxiety.

 Crosslinks: